sweattep/modern_quotes/README.md

 >Everyone is learning the crawl and the backstroke on dry land, but no one ever gets in the water because it's too dangerous.

 >If I could start from scratch, I'd sign to Def Jam...

+>Ignorance allied with power is the most ferocious enemy justice can have